-The Colosseum in Rome is one of the world's best known sites from antiquity (for something built in 80 AD, the Colosseum is holding up very well).
-It was here that the Roman emperors liked to watch gladiators stage to-the-death battles as well as to hunt and kill wild animals.
+Rome's Colosseum is one of the world's best known sites from antiquity, and for something built in 80 AD, it's holding up very well.
+It was here that the Roman emperors liked to watch gladiators stage to-the-death battles and also hunt and kill wild animals.

 The stadium was built so members of the general public could also enjoy the violent spectaculars.
-Entry was free, although you were seated according to your social rank and wealth.
-Gladiatorial games were banned in 438 AD; the wild beast hunting continued until 523.
+Entry was free, although people were seated by social rank and wealth.
+While gladiatorial games were banned in 438 AD; the wild beast hunting continued until 523.

 The Colosseum is amazing for its complex and advanced architecture and building technique.
 Despite being used as a quarry for building materials at various points in history, it is still largely intact.
-You can see the tiered seating, corridors and the underground rooms where the animals and gladiators awaited their fate.
-Basically, this place set the model for all modern-day stadiums, the only difference being today's teams survive their games.
+Visitors can see the tiered seating, corridors and the underground rooms where the animals and gladiators awaited their fate.
+Take in a tour where you can explore these normally off-limits areas, like the network of underground passages, chambers and cells.
+Or head up to the upper tier, which was recently opened for the first time since the 1970s.
+This third level was where members of the lower Roman classes sat when cheering the gladiators, enjoying bird's-eye views of the action below.
+From this unique vantage point, travelers can walk around and enjoy the views.
+Put simply, the Colosseum set the model for all modern-day stadiums, the only difference being that today's teams survive their games.

 Metro line B stop Colosseo is right beside the Colosseum, close to the entrance, while tramway line 3 stops right at the Colosseum but at the opposite side.
 Various buses also stop outside the metro station.
 Some travelers may opt for a combined pass, which allows entry to many Roman sites and museums, sometimes with transportation included.
 Be prepared to wait a while in line to get in, especially in summer.